migtools/crane-ui-plugin/src/api/types/pipelines-plugin/README.md

 It was copied on Feb 15, 2022 from version `3348a3b`.
 The last changes in that directory at that time were from Dec 23, 2021.

-The only changes here since copying these were in commit `071d562`, to change internal imports to use the `@openshift-console/dynamic-plugin-sdk` package and to disable/satisfy certain eslint rules.
+The only changes here since copying these were:

+- Commit `071d562` changed internal imports to use the `@openshift-console/dynamic-plugin-sdk` package and disabled/satisfied certain eslint rules.
+- Shortly after, some missing fields were added that are specifically called out in comments.

 ## We should remove these some day.